Vaikuntham: Selli Amman Temple

 The Selli Amman (Sellandiyamman) Temple is a well known and famous temple around in this village.
 Every year in the month of November, four days festival at this temple is being conducted.
 All native villagers across the states in India gather with their family members and enjoy the festival.
 Typical folk dances, bull embracing, Oyilaattam, Giant wheel, etc will be present in the temple ground for peoples amusement.

+Church

+Bethel Blessing church (that which is beside of Saravana Bhavan Hotel) is a non-denominational, evangelical church founded in 1970s.
+Speaker Isaac is the Senior Pastor of Bethel Blessing church.
+Having Every Sunday church service at 10am.